open-rmf/rmf-web/README.md

 If presented with a login screen, use `user=admin password=admin`.

+Ensure that the Open-RMF deployment is configured to use the endpoints of the API server.
+By default it is `http://localhost:8000/_internal`.

 ### Optimized build

 The dashboard can also be built statically for better performance.